 The pitch and ditch

 During the development of the script, I was working with Roy Horan, a salesman for Seasonal Film.
 He got it into his head that he wanted to be a producer, so he pitched Ng See-Yuen an idea and sold him on it.
 I wasn’t thrilled with the idea, but I didn’t hate it, either.
 So, I met with Roy to discuss the storyline, and then went back home to write the script.
 I called the project Holiday in Cambodia, after a song that was popular (at least with me) at the time.
 I turned the script into Seasonal, then met with Roy again.
-He didn’t like my take on the script, and when we met had rewritten my script!
+He didn’t like my take on the script and, when we met, had rewritten my script!
 This had never happened to me before, and it threw me for a loop.
 Here was a salesman trying to be a writer, with no credits, no credentials, who just thought he could go ahead and rewrite my work.
 I didn’t like any of it – except for the stuff that was still mine.

 I suppose that I was not reading with the most objective eyes, but I still thought the stuff that Roy did was horrible.
 It was chock full of jargon and clichés, and took what I thought was a good story and turned it into a “macho” trek through the wilderness.
-The central point of my attempts at the script was that Scott Wylde (the character that Loren ended up playing) was a man child thrown to the wolves in Thailand.
+The central point of my attempts at the script was that Scott Wylde (the character that Loren ended up playing) was a man-child thrown to the wolves in Thailand.
 To show him as a “fish out of water” was important to the development of his character, but Roy changed all that.
 In his versions of the script, Scott is not an innocent, he is a whippersnapper at best but he is already a hero (much like Stallone’s character in Cobra) and therefore has nowhere to go, so no way to grow.

 A worldly-wise character can’t suddenly become naive, but a naive character can become more skilled in the ways of the world.
 So, each time Roy would rewrite the script, and then I would change it back.
 We went round and round like this for a little while, then Roy finally persuaded Mr. Ng that his take on the story was correct, and that’s when I pulled out.
 This is the only movie that I am not happy with, and I don’t even put the poster from the movie up on my wall.

 The movie went on to be fairly successful, but it didn’t make as much money as No Retreat, No Surrender because that movie at least had character development.
 When I saw Raging Thunder, I wanted to disown it.
-I don’t like the movie, I don’t the story, and I especially don’t like having my name associated with it.
+I don’t like the movie, I don’t like the story, and I especially don’t like having my name associated with it.
 I get second or third billing anyway, with Roy taking the primary writing credit.
 That’s OK, because the stuff that he changed really didn’t work.
 I’m fond of saying that the stuff that was good was mine, and everything else was his.
 Roy didn’t work with Seasonal on another film after that one.
 The worldwide sales were good, but I told Mr. Ng that if Roy was involved, I wouldn’t be.
 When he listened to Roy before, he was listening to Rambo.
 When he listened to me now, he was listening to the comparative needle dropping of his box office failure.
 He should have listened to Platoon.

 The draft that was given the shaft